 The battle against Covod-19 is being fought on a number of fronts, including the use of small molecule antiviral drugs.
 Long development times and extensive safety testing mean that de novo design and development of a bespoke molecule could be many years away.
 The need for rapid pharmacological intervention has triggered a world-wide search for existing drugs that could be repurposed for emergency use in the current pandemic.
 The synthesis of the compounds can challenging, particularly at scale, and especially if the intended purpose was to treat thousands rather than millions of people.

-This webinar will be presented by Dr John Studley, Scientific Update.
-It will take place at the following time:
+This webinar was presented by Dr John Studley, Scientific Update.